 HR manager charged with fraud

-Why the manager-employee relations
+Why the manager-employee relationship is dead

 - Offer career security